kenkochi/getAndCleanDataProject/CodeBook.md

 Space delimited text file
 Text values enclosed by ""
 Dimensions 180 rows by 88 columns
-The numeric values in columns 3-88 are based on data measurements which have been normalized and bounded within [-1,1] Detailed information about the source data is found in the README.txt and features_info.txt file distributed with the UCI Human Activity Recognition Using Smartphones Dataset
+The numeric values in columns 3-88 are based on data measurements which have been normalized and bounded within [-1,1]
+Detailed information about the source data is found in the README.txt and features_info.txt files distributed with the UCI Human Activity Recognition Using Smartphones Dataset

 ###tidy_data variables:
 subject: integer